-tCouple < perform temperature coupling? > Acceptable Values: on or off Default Value: off
+tCouple < perform temperature coupling? > Acceptable Values: on or off Default Value: off Description: Specifies whether or not temp

 Description: Specifies whether or not temperature coupling is active.
 If set to on, then the parameter tCoupleTemp must be set and the parameters tCoupleFile and tCoupleCol can optionally be set to control the behavior of this feature.